-Mintzi is an assistant professor at Providence College.
+Mintzi is an assistant professor at The Ohio State University.
 Her research interests include youth culture, cultural continuity and transformation, performance of rituals and festivals, performance of indigenous identity, and vernacular cultural practices in the Americas.

 Fernando is a senior lecturer of folklore and ethnomusicology at Indiana University.
 His research interests include hip hop music and culture, popular music, subculture studies, body art, and youth cultures among others.